jasminellok/sayhello-app/README.md

 Users can create different lists to organize the different tasks that needs to be done

 ### Cards
-Users can add tasks to the different lists and edit them accordingly.
+Users can add and remove tasks to the different lists accordingly.